Arizona Contested vs. Uncontested Divorce

 What Does an Uncontested Divorce Mean?

-An uncontested divorce occurs when divorcing spouses agree to all of the terms of the dissolution of their marriage.
-If you and your spouse agree about everything, you can work together to file the necessary documents with the court.
+An uncontested divorce means when divorcing spouses agree to all of the terms of the dissolution of their marriage.
+If you and your spouse agree on everything, you can work together to file the necessary documents with the court.
 Your divorce case can then be completed outside of the court without having to go to a divorce trial.

 It is also possible for people in Arizona to divorce without a lawyer.
 However, this is not always a good idea, especially when the stakes are high (i.e. children are involved, you have substantial assets or debts).

 What Does a Contested Divorce Mean?

 In a contested divorce, the spouses disagree about one or more of the issues involved in the dissolution of their marriage.
 Unless the spouses can negotiate a settlement, a contested divorce case will be litigated in court before a judge in a divorce trial.

-In some contested divorces, the couples can eventually come to agreements through mediation or negotiation.
+In some contested divorces, the couples can eventually come to an agreement through mediation or negotiation.
 If the issues in dispute are not settled, however, the case will proceed to trial on the remaining issues.
 The judge will then decide the outstanding issues after hearing testimony and evaluating evidence presented by both sides.

 Contested vs Uncontested Divorce

 Ultimately, uncontested divorces are faster and usually substantially less expensive than contested divorces.
 However, in some cases, it may not be a good idea for people to agree to settle.
-For example, if your marriage has had a history of domestic violence, drug or alcohol addiction, or you suspect your spouse might be hiding assets, litigation might be necessary.
+For example, if your marriage has had a history of domestic violence, or drug or alcohol addiction, or you suspect your spouse might be hiding assets, litigation might be necessary.
 It all depends on what the terms are being offered for settlement.